register for email updates

 - Won a House seat in 2002, defeating a Democrat by a 3-to-1 margin.

-- Re-elected four times with only one opponent since then.
+- Re-elected six times since then.

 - Challenged Glenn Richardson for the House speaker’s job in 2008 and lost.